Why Choose BREATHE?

 Why Choose BREATHE Pelvic Therapy and Fitness?

-Opting for BREATHE Pelvic Therapy means receiving holistic care that treats your body as a whole, rather than just a diagnosis code.
-Unlike insurance-based physical therapy, which often limits visits and treatments, our approach includes comprehensive wellness and preventative care.
-While insurance co-pays can quickly add up to $25-$50 per visit, our personalized treatment plans typically meet goals in fewer sessions, saving you money in the long run.
+Choosing BREATHE Pelvic Therapy means receiving holistic care that treats you as a whole person — not just a diagnosis code.
+Unlike traditional physical therapy, which often limits visits and treatment options, our approach emphasizes comprehensive wellness and preventative care.
+Each personalized treatment plan is developed and delivered by a Doctor of Physical Therapy who works with you one-on-one throughout your sessions, truly getting to know you and your goals.
+We don’t stop at treating a single condition — we follow up with you, supporting your ongoing recovery and long-term well-being.
 We prioritize your best interests, addressing dysfunction and pain effectively and efficiently.

 Do I need a doctor’s referral to see the pelvic floor specialist?